learningadaptivereactiverobotcontrol/book-code/practical_3/setup.md

 # Practical 3 setup

 This file describes the dependencies and setup needed to run the practical_3 in simulation.
+This setup currently only works on Linux.

 ## Dependencies